Rendering & Performance

 • deterministic documentation screenshots,

-When you run a fullscreen app (or any TerminalApp), you can capture the last rendered frame:
+When you run a fullscreen app (or any TerminalApp), you can save the last rendered frame directly:

 // After the app has rendered at least one frame: